Where Things Go and Why It Matters

 The Inverted Pyramid: Layering Information by Depth

 Newspaper editors have understood this for a century: lead with the conclusion, follow with context, finish with detail.
-The same principle structures effective dashboards in three layers of information hierarchy.
+The same principle structures effective dashboards in three layers.
 Each layer serves a different level of engagement, and the structure works because it mirrors how decision-makers actually think: outcome first, then investigation.

 The inverted pyramid is not a suggestion.
-It is the single most reliable structure for dashboard layouts that get used daily.
-Every dashboard that earns habitual use follows some version of this pattern, whether the designers called it by name or arrived at it through iteration.
+It is the single most reliable structure for dashboard layouts that earn daily use.
+Every dashboard that becomes a habitual part of someone's morning routine follows some version of this pattern, whether the designers named it or arrived at it through iteration.

 Status and Targets: "Are we good?"
 KPI cards showing current values against targets, with status colours (green, amber, red).
-A user scanning this row for five seconds should know whether everything is on track or whether something needs attention.
-No charts, no complexity, just the headline numbers.
+A user scanning this row for five seconds should know whether everything is on track.
+No charts, no complexity, just the headline numbers with clear visual status.
+This layer must sit above the fold.
+If the user has to scroll to find out whether things are OK, the pyramid is broken.

 Trends and Context: "Where are we heading?"
 Line charts showing trajectory over time.
 Comparisons to previous periods.
 Breakdowns by region, product, or team.
-This layer explains the numbers in Layer 1.
-A user who sees a red KPI card scrolls here to understand why.
+This layer explains the numbers above it.
+A user who spots a red KPI card scrolls here to understand why it turned red and whether the trend is improving or deteriorating.
+This is where chart selection matters most.

 Detail and Drill-Down: "What is behind the numbers?"
-Data tables, individual records, detailed breakdowns.
+Data tables, individual records, detailed breakdowns, export options.
 Most users never reach this layer on most days.
-It exists for the moments when investigation is needed, and it should link directly from the elements above it.
+It exists for the moments when investigation is needed, and it should link directly from the elements above so the transition from summary to detail is one click, not a hunt.
+Progressive disclosure keeps this layer accessible without cluttering the primary view.

 This structure means the dashboard works at multiple levels of engagement.
 A five-second glance reads Layer 1.
 A two-minute review reads Layers 1 and 2.
 A deep dive uses all three.
 The key is that each layer must stand on its own.
 If Layer 1 does not communicate status without scrolling, the pyramid is broken.